Beatrice Hutton

-Beatrice May Hutton (1893–1990), also known as Bea Hutton was an Australian architect.
+Beatrice May Hutton (16 July 1893 – 7 October 1990) was an Australian architect.
 On 30 October 1916, she became the first female to be accepted into an institute of architects in Australia.
 This followed the rejection of earlier female applicants, including Florence Taylor in 1907, on the grounds of being female.

 Life and work

-Born 16 July 1893 at The Folly, Lakes Creek, central Queensland, Beatrice Hutton was the second of seven children of a grazier and surveyor Falconer West Hutton and Clara Susannah, née Holt.
+Born 16 July 1893 at The Folly, Lakes Creek, central Queensland, Beatrice May Hutton was the second of seven children of a grazier and surveyor Falconer West Hutton and Clara Susannah, née Holt.
 Her early life was spent on the family property at Comet Down.
 Drought forced the family off the land in 1902 and they moved to Rockhampton in 1906 where she was educated at Rockhampton Grammar School.

-Beatrice Hutton did not undertake any formal architectural education, but began her training in Rockhampton firstly, in her father’s surveying office.
+Beatrice Hutton did not undertake any formal architectural education, but began her training in Rockhampton firstly, in her father's surveying office.
 She initially wanted to pursue a career in surveying but had to "accept architecture as the nearest feasible alternative".
 Later, she was an articled pupil in Hocking and Palmer, the architectural office of Edwin Morton Hockings.
 She became the firm's chief draftsperson during Hockings' war service.